-Any alteration or damage to roads and public infrastructure that is attributable to the progress 16. of works or vehicles associated with the development must be repaired to Council's satisfaction or the cost of repairs paid to Council.
-The developer shall be responsible for meeting all costs reasonably associated with the 17. approved development, unless there is specific agreement by other parties, including Council, to meeting those costs.
-It is the developer's responsibility to ensure that any contractors and subcontractors have 18. current, relevant and appropriate qualifications and insurances in place to carry out the works.
-The developer shall be responsible for mitigating any complaints arising from on-site 19. operations during construction.
-Construction works must occur so they do not cause unreasonable interference with the 20. amenity of adjoining premises.
+DEVELOPER'S RESPONSIBILITIES 14.
+Any alteration or damage to roads and public infrastructure that is attributable to the progress of works or vehicles associated with the development must be repaired to Council's satisfaction or the cost of repairs paid to Council.
+15. The developer shall be responsible for meeting all costs reasonably associated with the approved development, unless there is specific agreement by other parties, including Council, to meeting those costs.
+16. It is the developer's responsibility to ensure that any contractors and subcontractors have current, relevant and appropriate qualifications and insurances in place to carry out the works.
+17. The developer shall be responsible for mitigating any complaints arising from on-site operations during construction.
+18. Construction works must occur so they do not cause unreasonable interference with the amenity of adjoining premises.
 During construction the site must be kept in a clean and tidy state at all times.
-At all times all requirements of the conditions of the development approval must be 21. maintained.
-BEFORE PLANS WILL BE ENDORSED All works necessitated by the conditions of approval for stormwater drainage, water supply 22. and sewerage shall be completed prior to the submission to Council of the Plan of Survey required.
-The developer shall submit a detailed Plan of Survey, and all associated easement 23. documents, prepared by a licensed surveyor, for the endorsement of Council.
-In accordance with Schedule 18 of the Planning Regulations 2017.
-The relevant Council Fee for endorsement of the Plan of Survey (currently \$205.00; subject to change).
-All outstanding rates and charges shall be paid to Council prior to the submission to Council 24. of the Plan of Survey.
+19. At all times all requirements of the conditions of the development approval must be maintained.
+20. It is the developer's responsibility to ensure that potential bushfire hazards are appropriately mitigated to reflect the hazard level of the site in regard to vegetation type and proximity, slope and aspect, bushfire history, on-site environmental values, ease of maintenance and any specific implications on the development shall be submitted to Council prior to the commencement of the use.
+BEFORE PLANS WILL BE ENDORSED 21.
+The developer shall submit a detailed Plan of Survey, prepared by a licensed surveyor, for the endorsement of Council.
+In accordance with Schedule 18 of the Planning Regulations 2017 .
+The relevant Council Fee for endorsement of the Plan of Survey (currently \$215.00; subject to change).

+22. All outstanding rates and charges shall be paid to Council prior to the submission to Council of the Plan of Survey.

 At its discretion, Council may accept bonds or other securities by way of bank guarantee or cash, to ensure completion of specified development approval conditions to expedite the endorsement of the Plan of Survey.

 It may be necessary for Council to use such bonds for the completion of outstanding works without a specific timeframe agreed.